ghaffarian/progex/README.md

       This example will extract the CFG of all Java source files in the given path and will export all extracted graphs as DOT files in the current working directory.

-   java -jar PROGEX.jar -outdir /home/user/outputs -format json -pdg  C:\program\src
+   java -jar PROGEX.jar -outdir D:\outputs -format json -pdg  C:\program\src

       This example will extract the PDGs of all Java source files in the given path and will export all extracted graphs as JSON files in the given output directory.